pelegs/wordle_guesser/README.md

 ```

 Arguments:
-	- wordsList (-w): the file containing the list of words.
+	- wordsList (-w): the file containing the list of words (default is English).
 	- forbidden (-f): list of greyed-out letters.
 	- otherPlace (-o): yellow letters separated by commas.
 	  Put `_` where no hint is given (e.g. `_,s,_,t,_` means that `s` is not in 2nd place and `t` is not in 4th place)